Home

 RESEARCH

-i-DAT’s Core Research Themes are:
+i-DAT’s Core Research Themes were:

 Cultural Computation: audience behaviours, environments, ‘things’ and Artificial Intelligence.